vaibhav90/Mobility-Prediction-Literature/README.md

 ## How is the scraping and crawling done?
 - The scrapping from Semantic Scholar is done using [Semantic Scholar API](https://api.semanticscholar.org/).
 - The [maka Python module](https://github.com/gfhuertac/maka) is used to scrape data from Microsoft Academic Search.
-W
-- Web of Science permits to manually download data for selected topics under a university lisence.
+- Web of Science permits to manually download data for selected topics under a university license.

 ## What key-words and domains were selected to scrape this data?
 The scrapping was done using the following Keywords: